-Top 10 theatre openings in London this July
+Top theatre openings in London in July

 We can’t guarantee that London weather will always be in our side, but we can be certain that we’re in for a treat at the theatre this July.
 And even when golden hour ensures London sparkles in the sun, there’s cooler ways to spend an evening, like watching a West End show inside an air-conditioned theatre.

 Sure, theatre may still be socially distanced, but July could be the final month of West End theatre without a full capacity audience forevermore.
 This July, there’s West End debuts from Sutton Foster and Emma Corrin, Andrew Lloyd Webber musicals are put firmly back on the map and there's magical moments a-plenty.
 Here’s our top 10 picks for London theatre in July.

 We’ve been praying for theatre miracles for over a year, and now our theatre wishes have been granted as The Prince of Egypt reopens at the Dominion Theatre.
 The DreamWorks animation has been epically transformed for the stage, completed by 10 original songs by Wicked composer Stephen Schwartz.

 Its original cast, including Liam Tamne, Luke Brady and Alexia Khadime return to a musical that we deemed as a “biblical pageant… with moments of spectacle.”
 The Prince of Egypt will reopen with socially distanced performances from 1 July - 4 September.
 After this, The Prince of Egypt will resume full capacity performances.

 The aptness of a play called The Comeback coming back to the West End is not missed on us.
 After performances were cut short in December, The Pin’s debut play returns for three weeks at the Noel Coward Theatre.
 The comedy play sees up-and-coming-comics try to attract the attention of a Hollywood director, potentially changing their future careers.